 How to Choose a Business Broker!

-How to Choose a Business Intermediary or Business Broker!
+How to Choose a Business Intermediary, often called a Business Broker.

-Caution: Buying a business and selling a business are not like selling real estate.
-While there is standardization is the real estate world (listings, showings & trips to the title company), there is none when buying a business or selling a business and a huge difference exists in the expertise required to complete these transactions.
-A business has intangibles that could have substantial and often difficult to determine values whereas a piece of real property has a known (or easily obtainable) value.
+Caution: Buying or selling a business is not like selling real estate.
+While there is standardization is the real estate world (showings, trips to the title company and cosmetic surgery), there is none when buying a business or selling a business and a huge difference exists in the expertise required to complete these transactions.
+A business has intangibles that could have substantial and often difficult to determine values whereas a piece of real estate is one simple asset with a known (or easily obtainable) value.
 A few tips that could help you with this very important decision:

 1. Check for Certifications: This will tell you the area of expertise the Business Broker specializes in.
 Are they certified to sell businesses?
 A true Business Broker/Intermediary will have achieved distinguished certifications such as “Certified Business Intermediary (CBI) or Certified Senior Business Analyst (CSBA).
-Some may also be licensed or certified in other fields (Law, Accounting and Appraisals for example) helpful to selling businesses but it will not be their primary profession.
+Some may also be certified in other fields (Appraisals for example) helpful to selling businesses but it will not be their primary profession.

 2 Check the associations: With whom does the Broker associate?
 Are those associations dedicated to selling businesses?
 Professional Business Brokers know where the qualified buyers and sellers are and how to reach them.
 If you’re a Seller, ask yourself; whom would a knowledgeable, qualified Buyer work with?